pymssql/pymssql/docs/ref/_mssql.rst

     :param str tds_version: TDS protocol version to ask for.
 Default value: ``None``

+    :param bool use_datetime2: Whether to use datetime.datetime conversion compatible with DATETIME2.
+Default: False.

     :param conn_properties: SQL queries to send to the server upon connection establishment.
 Can be a string or another kind of iterable of strings.
 Default value: